githubartema/Classification_STL-10/readme.md

 ## Plan of research and general thoughts
 The main idea to go through different backbones and classifiers and to find the right combination that can be fine-tuned the best.
-I've compared ResNet50 and MobileNetV2 as backbones (pretrained on ImageNet), but I haven't tried EfficientNet family for this task, the results might be better.
+I've compared ResNet50 and MobileNetV2 as backbones (pretrained on ImageNet).
 The classifier can be checked in model class.

-Images are resized to standart (224, 224), but another approach can be to modify first convolution layer of backbone or add a new one (btw I believe the last one is better).
+P.S.
+I haven't tried EfficientNet family for this task, the results might be better.

-But the model converged well even in this case.
+Images are resized to standart (224, 224).
+I'm not sure that's the best way to deal with it, but should be better than rely on using average adaprive puling as kernels might not be able to extract the features with the usual size.

 I have not used unlabeled data mainly due to limited time.
 However, I'm going to **describe** several approaches to use it.